 Vehicles operating under an Executive Order or Emergency Declaration as specified in subsection (c).

 Exemption Pursuant to Declared Emergency.
 Any out-of-state heavy-duty vehicle operating pursuant to an Executive Order or Emergency Declaration by the Governor of California, shall be exempt from the requirements of this HD I/M Regulation for 30 calendar days from the first day of operation under these emergency orders.
-After 30 calendar days, the owner of an out-of-state heavy-duty vehicle operating under these emergency orders shall obtain a compliance certificate pursuant to this HD I/M Regulation.
+After 30 calendar days, the owner of an out-of-state heavy-duty vehicle operating under these emergency orders shall ensure HD I/M compliance pursuant to this HD I/M Regulation.

-The requirements of sections 2196.1, 2196.8, and 2197 shall not take effect prior to July 1, 2023.
-The requirements of section 2196.2 shall not take effect prior to January 1, 2024.
-The Executive Officer shall notify regulated entities of the effective dates by publishing the effective dates in the California Regulatory Notice Register and on CARB’s website at least 90 calendar days prior to the effective dates.
+The requirements of sections 2196.1(f), 2196.2, 2197.2(b), 2196.8, and 2197 shall become effective following the Executive Officer determining that the devices, tools, and platforms within the electronic reporting system necessary to effectively implement the specific requirement have been built, tested, and are ready for use by regulated entities.
+Once the foregoing conditions are met, the Executive Officer shall notify entities of the effective dates by publishing the effective dates in the California Regulatory Notice Register and on CARB’s website at least 90 calendar days prior to the effective dates.
+The Executive Officer shall ensure the effective date of sections 2196.1(f), 2197.2(b), 2196.8 and 2197 is no earlier than July 1, 2023, and that the effective date of section 2196.2 is no earlier than January 1, 2024.

 NOTE: Authority cited: Sections 39002, 39003, 39600, 39601, 43000, 43013, 43018, 43701, 44011.6, and 44152, Health and Safety Code.
 Reference: Sections 43014, 44152, Health and Safety Code; Section 5004, Vehicle Code.